yilankwok/Assignment-get-clean-data/README.md

 # Assignment-get-clean-data
 #Basic assumption : The zip file (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) is downloaded and extracted in the R Home Directory.
-The directory would need to be set to the UCR file.
+The directory would need to be set to the UCI file.
+This is done later using the setwd() function.

 #install the required packages
 install.packages("data.table")